-Guiding Principles are defined as . . .
+Guiding Principles are defined as...

-"representing a broad philosophy that guides an organization or entity throughout its life in all circumstances, irrespective of changes in its goals, strategies, or leadership at any level.
+"representing a broad philosophy that guides an organization or entity throughout its life in all circumstances, irrespective of changes in its goals, strategies or leadership at any level.
 In this application, they should be considered in instances where there is ambiguity between a specific land use or zoning request and the stated intent of a subarea development concept; as well as when considering an appropriate role for the Town when partnering to advance priority projects."

-While the purpose of this Master Plan is to inform land use decisions in the LPPA, it is a policy, rather than a regulating document.
+While the purpose of this Master Plan is to inform land use decisions in the LPPA, it is a policy rather than a regulating document.
 As such, additional resources are needed to protect the vision and ensure alignment among the Town's regulating documents, particularly those that will inform development within its boundaries.
-Before any inconsistencies or gaps in the code can be addressed, appointed and elected officials should rely on the intentions expressed herein, along with the parameters, or guiding principles, that are intended to serve as a reference for sound decision-making.
-Regarding amendments to existing regulations and development standards, while general recommendations are provided here, this Master Plan recommends that a more thorough review be conducted in order to ensure that requirements are appropriate for prevailing and anticipated market conditions, and that they will yield desired results.
+Before any inconsistencies or gaps in the municipal code can be addressed, appointed and elected officials should rely on the intentions expressed herein, along with the parameters or guiding principles that are intended to serve as a reference for sound decision-making.

 1. Planning and development will consider the value and significance of existing improvements and homes.
 2. Land uses and product types will advance the Town's goal for a more diverse economy (as expressed in the 2010 Comprehensive Plan).
-3. Homes in the Area will address the needs of residents at different life stages and income levels.
-4. Investment will be high quality, distinctive, context-sensitive and consistent with the Area's existing character.
-5. Mobility improvements in the Area will be both vehicular and non-vehicular, and will connect to activity centers within the town.
+3. New housing in the Planning Area will address the needs of residents at different life stages and income levels.
+4. Investment will be high quality, distinctive, context-sensitive and consistent with the community's existing character.
+5. Mobility improvements in the Area will be both vehicular and non-vehicular and will connect to activity centers within the town.
 6. Development will balance growth through efficient development partners.
 7. The scale of development will balance economic feasibility with environmental sensitivity and its physical context.
-8. Natural and open spaces will be integrated into new developments, yet protected from potential adverse impacts.
+8. Natural and open spaces will be integrated into new developments yet protected from potential adverse impacts.
 9. The Town will partner with private owners and other property interests in delivering desired capital and infrastructure improvements to the Area.
 10. Commercial and primary employment uses will be pursued in the near-term and encouraged to locate within the US 36 / CO 66 corridor.